intentor/spring-graphql-sample/README.md

 1. Access SonarQube instance at http://localhost:9000/;
 2. Login with the credentials *admin*/*admin*;
+3. Copy the generated token;
+4. Replace the value of the property `sonar.login` at `build.gradle`;
-3. Go to the Marketplace pane at http://localhost:9000/admin/marketplace;
+5. Go to the Marketplace pane at http://localhost:9000/admin/marketplace;
-4. Search for the *Java* plugin and install it.
+6. Search for the *Java* plugin and install it.

 ### Performing a scan